 The atmosphere of Divine Love at Meherabad and Meherazad has inspired countless artistic celebrations of love for God through music, dance, plays, story-telling, poetry, painting, videos, and films.
 These have all been encouraged by the Trust as Meher Baba directed.

 Mani S. Irani, Baba’s sister and intimate disciple, was the Trust’s chairman for over 20 years.
-After her passing in 1996, Bhau Kalchuri, another of Baba’ s close disciples, became chairman and served until his passing in October 2013.
+After her passing in 1996, Bhau Kalchuri, another of Baba’s close disciples, became chairman and served until his passing in October 2013.
+Shridhar Kelkar then served as chairman until his retirement in 2022.

-In December 2013, a new chairman, Shridhar Kelkar, was selected by the Board of Trustees of the AMBPPC Trust.
-In March 2014, Merwan Dubash was selected as a new trustee, and lastly, Dolly Kerawalla was selected as a new trustee in May 2019.
+In February 2022, a new chairman, Framroze Mistry, was selected by the Board of Trustees of the AMBPPC Trust.
+Dolly Kerawalla was selected as a new trustee in May 2019; Amrit Irani was selected as a new trustee in Nov 2020; Yohann Cyrus Noble was selected as a new trustee in Oct 2021; Meher Prasad Raju was selected as a new trustee in May 2021, and Gopala Krishna Meher Kala was selected as a new trustee in May 2022.
 These selections were made in conformity with new balloting procedures set down beforehand by the Board under the Trust’s Rules and Regulations.
-To see the list of Board members and the balloting procedures, go to Board of Trustees.
+To see the list of Board members go to Board of Trustees.